-Speech recognition and voice recognition are technologies that have evolved exponentially over the past few years.
-Given the level of their development, voice and speech recognition have numerous applications that can boost convenience, enhance security, help law enforcement efforts, to give a few examples.
-Learn the difference between voice recognition and speech recognition below.
+Both voice recognition and speech recognition are technologies that have evolved exponentially over the past few years.
+Given the level of their development, both have numerous applications that can boost convenience, enhance productivity, and help businesses.
+Our experts take a look at voice recognition vs speech recognition.

-Voice recognition and speech recognition are terms that are interchangeably used.
+The terms voice recognition and speech recognition can be interchangeably used.
 However, they both refer to completely different things.
-The purpose behind speech recognition is to arrive at the words that are being spoken.
+Speech recognition is to arrive at the words that are being spoken.
 Therefore, speech recognition programs strip away personal idiosyncrasies such as accents to detect words.
-Voice recognition aims to recognize the person speaking the words, rather than the words themselves.
+Voice recognition on the other hand aims to recognize the person speaking the words, rather than the words themselves.
 Therefore, voice recognition software disregards language.
-Voice recognition can also be called speaker recognition.

-Speech recognition involves recording spoken words using either a microphone or telephone.
-The audio is then converted into a set of words stored digitally in the speech recognition devices.
+Speech recognition involves recording spoken words using some type of recording device (i.e. microphone or digital voice recorder).
+The audio is then converted into a set of words stored digitally within the device or program.

-Any speech recognition program is evaluated using two factors:
+Any speech recognition program is evaluated using 2 factors:

 1. Accuracy (percentage error in converting spoken words to digital data)